Norma Rae: Production

 Norma Rae was filmed on location in Opelika, Alabama.
 The mill scenes were shot at the Opelika Manufacturing Corp., and the motel scenes were filmed at The Golden Cherry Motel.

 Inspiration

 The movie's plot is based on events from the life of textile worker and union organiser Crystal Lee Sutton, who fought the J.P.
 Stevens Textiles mill in her hometown Roanoke Rapids, North Carolina.
-The scene where Norma Rae writes "UNION" on a sheet of cardboard and stands on a table until her co-workers shut off their machines is closely based on a protest by Lee Sutton in 1978.
-Although Lee Sutton was fired from her job, the mill was unionized and she went to work as an organizer for the textile union.
+The scene where Norma Rae writes "UNION" on a sheet of cardboard and stands on a table until her co-workers shut off their machines is closely based on a protest by Sutton in 1978.
+Although Sutton was fired from her job, the mill was unionized and she went to work as an organizer for the textile union.
 In 2003 the Stevens textile mill closed, along with hundreds of other similar factories across the Carolinas, as US textile manufacturing moved offshore to countries like China and Mexico.